rist-ro/rl-introduction-notes/sutton_rl.md

 To do this, the authors tested several models and methods against each other and reached a set of improvements to DQN which led to the greatest performance increases:

 First, to reduce memory, **4 frames** are fed to the model at once and actions are taken every 4 timesteps.
-This can also be seen as way of *reducing partial observability* and making the process more Markovian.
+This can also be seen as a way of *reducing partial observability* and making the process *more Markovian.*

-Then as implemented by other papers before, the authors do not sequentially feed the experiences ($S_t$, $A_t$, $R_t$, $S_{t+1}$), but rather, store then in a buffer and select them randomly for training.
+Then as implemented by other papers before, the authors do not sequentially feed the experiences ($S_t$, $A_t$, $R_t$, $S_{t+1}$), but rather, store them in a buffer and select them randomly for training.
 This is called **experience replay** and was introduced by Lin 1994.

 As expected from Q-learning, the value network is trained with semi-gradient methods, but bootstrapping is cached for $C$ steps at a time to stabilize learning.
 This means that **a network snapshot is used for bootstrapping** and it is updated every $C$ steps.

-Architecture-wise, they tested MLPs, CNNs and linear models.
+Architecture-wise, they tested MLPs, CNNs, and linear models.
 Out of the three, CNNs, unsurprisingly came out as winners with significant improvements over linear models, especially when paired with the other tweaks we mentioned.

 ---